kribesk/k8s-lab-setup/lab_report/36-coreos.md

 * No package manager used.
 CoreOS is designed to just provide its kernel to virtualized containers, so the native software set of the distribution is not supposed to be dynamically modified.
 * Uses rkt as built-in container runtime.
-This is a linux native container runtime developed by CoreOS team, which uses linux kernel instruments such as cgroups and namespaces instead of Docker approach (btw, it was used here previously too)
+This is a linux native container runtime developed by CoreOS team, which uses linux kernel instruments such as cgroups and namespaces instead of Docker approach (btw, it was used here previously too) [@coreos_rkt]
 * Has a special built-in daemon etcd, which was described in *"Kubernetes"* section.
 Keeping short, it is a program which gets the configs from cluster-wide repo and can write to the shared cluster storage dynamically.
-Other than that, etcd is responsible for service discovery feature allowing other cluster members see and use the service running.
+Other than that, etcd is responsible for service discovery feature allowing other cluster members see and use the service running. [@coreos_etcd]

   * etcd also provides the HTTP API server which gets JSONs with commands from the orchestrator or can be also managed by its etcdctl